 James joined Society/IPG Mediabrands from Organic (Omnicom), where he lead paid search and social efforts globally for over 3,000 Hilton brand and local property campaigns.
 Prior to that, he was with Isobar and iProspect (Aegis-Dentsu), and as well worked as global strategic consultant with Molecular/Isobar and Ion Global.
 James started his digital career at Ask.com, where he was responsible for building out the content for search engines across the globe.
 James has lived and worked in 13 countries worldwide, and has a passion for complex, multi-market, multi-lingual clients.
 In his spare time, James enjoys woodworking and making furniture.

-John Ebbert is publisher and CEO of AdExchanger, an online trade publication he began in 2008.
+John Ebbert is publisher of AdExchanger, an online trade publication he began in 2008.
 AdExchanger is devoted to the emerging trends in data-driven digital advertising and marketing and enables the exchange of ideas between all members of the ecosystem.
 Prior to AdExchanger, he worked for 15 years in digital marketing and operational roles for companies such as Viacom’s Nickelodeon, Arkadium and ContextWeb and as an entrepreneur.